 This lesson focuses on using DE or D’ before adjectives that come before the noun, the partitive with masculine, feminine, singular, and plural nouns, using DE or D’ after different forms of negation, using DE after certain verbs when followed by an infinitive, and using DE or D’ with expressions of quantity.

-This lesson is included in my money saving PACKAGE OF BUNDLED FRENCH LESSONS.
+This lesson is included in my money saving FRENCH PROGRAM FOR SELF LEARNERS.

 Included in this lesson: